-Child Death Overview Panel (CDOP) has a statutory responsibility to review all infant/child deaths 0-18 years who reside in Cheshire, regardless of where the death took place; this includes perinatal and neonatal deaths registered as a live birth.
-Child death review will not be undertaken for late foetal losses where a pregnancy ends before 24 weeks, Still Births i.e. babies born without signs of life after 24 weeks gestation or following a planned termination of pregnancy (even if there is a live birth) under the abortion Act 1967.
+Child Death Overview Panel (CDOP) has a statutory responsibility to review all infant/child deaths 0-18 years who reside in Cheshire, regardless of where the death took place; this includes perinatal and neonatal deaths were registered as a live birth.
+Review of deaths following a live birth secondary to a planned termination under the abortion Act 1967 will not be carried out.